fclaerho/buildstack/README.md

 Plugin Development
 ------------------

-Fill-in the following template and move it to the buildstack directory, it will be loaded automatically.
+Fill-in the following template and move it to the `buildstack/` directory, it will be loaded automatically.

 	def on_clean(profileid, filename, targets, all): pass